WilliamSchweitzer/MarsRovers/README.md

 :sparkles: *Try the input text file 211200roversLongInstructions.txt to see the full capabilities of this console app* :sparkles:

+I had to compress the text file because it was too large for GitHub.

 My PC was able to compute the new position of all 211200 "rovers" in 1041ms.

 ![1041ms for 211200 rovers](211200roversScreenshot.jpg?raw=true)